griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 com.mysema.query

-A post-processor transformer for aggregation that works with com.mysema.query.group.* classes.
+A post-processor transformer for aggregation that works with com.mysema.query.group classes.

-Takes a collection and returns a collection containing a new projection of the aggregate for each group.
-Here, multiple salaries with the same name will be grouped into a new element containing the sum total of the group.
+This example takes a collection and returns a collection containing a new projection of the aggregate and salaries with the same name will be grouped into a new element containing the total salary of the group.

 ~~~java
 List<SalaryDetail> aggregatedSalaries = CollQueryFactory.from(QSalaryDetail.salaryDetail, salaryDetails)